manualzuru/berlinblockchainweek/events/all-about-security-tokens/README.md

 # _Only_ the starting time!
 # Example: '18:00'
 time: '19:00'

+# Time when the event ends.
+Can be left empty.
+endTime: '22:30'

 # The URL where to adquire the tickets.
 Can be left empty.
 tickets: https://www.eventbrite.com/e/all-about-security-tokens-tickets-48412538205